wiwa1978/blog-hugo-netlify/content/devops/2021-11-01-Flask_GithubActions_ElasticBeanstalk.md

  * [new branch]      main -> main
 ```

-If all went well, you will see that your local application folder is now also available in the remote repo on Github
+You will notice that your local application folder is now also available in the remote repo on Github:

 ![flask-basic-beanstalk](/images/2021-11-01-3.png)

 ### Github Actions

 As a next step, let's tackle the Github Actions part.
-You should see the screen below:
+Click on `Actions` tab and you should see the screen below:

 ![flask-basic-beanstalk](/images/2021-11-01-4.png)